spcorcor18/spcorcor18.github.io/1-statabasics.md

 ### Simple descriptive statistics, tables,  and frequency distributions

     summarize
     sum varnames
     sum varnames, detail

     tabulate varname        (this command has many options) table varname           (this command has many options)

-9.  if and in clauses – The if clause tells Stata to execute a command only for cases where the if clause applies.
-The in clause tells Stata to execute the command only for cases with the specified range of observation numbers.
+### if and in clauses, conditions

+The `if` clause tells Stata to execute a command only for cases where the `if` clause applies.
+The `in` clause tells Stata to execute the command only for cases with the specified range of observation numbers.
 Use the latter with caution, since the sort order of your data can change.
 Examples:

-summarize varname if varname2==”Y” summarize varname if varname2~=”N” sum varname if varname2>=500 list varlist if _n < 40 (_n refers to the observation number)
+    summarize varname if varname2=="Y"
+    summarize varname if varname2~="N"
+    sum varname if varname2>=500
+    list varlist if _n < 40 (_n refers to the observation number)

 Note equality conditions require two equals signs.
-An inequality condition (“not equal to”) requires ~= or !=.
+An inequality condition (“not equal to”) requires `~=` or `!=`.
 Conditions can include > or < signs, as well as greater-than-or-equal-to (>=) and less-than-or-equal-to (<=) signs.

 You can also include AND or OR conditions in a statement, where AND is designated by a “&” and OR is designated by a “|”.
 Examples:

     sum enroll if state==”NY” | state==”NJ” | state==”CT”
     sum puptch if state==”NY” & enroll>250

 Be very careful when specifying the logic of a complex “if” clause.
 Use parentheses when needed.
 For example, the following two statements will not yield the same result:

     sum enroll if state==”NY” | state==”NJ” & enroll>1000
     sum enroll if (state==”NY” | state==”NJ”) & enroll>1000

 Stata has special notation for missing values that depend on whether the variable is numeric or a string.
 If numeric, missing values are represented by a period.
 If string, missing values are represented by a pair of double quotes, as shown below.

     count if numvar1==.
     summ var2 if numvar1~=.
     list var1 var2 if strvar1==””

-10. Designating the order of variables listed in the Variables window – useful when your dataset contains a large number of variables.
-You can also sort the viewing order of variables (temporarily) in the Variables window by clicking on the column you wish to sort by (e.g., variable name or variable label)..
+### Designating the order of variables listed in the Variables window

+This is useful when your dataset contains a large number of variables.
+You can also sort the viewing order of variables (temporarily) in the Variables window by clicking on the column you wish to sort by (e.g., variable name or variable label).

     order varlist
     aorder              (alphabetizes list of variables)

 The order of variables in the Variables window is important when you wish to use variable lists as shorthand.
 For example, if variables var1 through var5 are sorted in alphabetical order in the Variables window, then the following two commands are equivalent: